 “We think that this is the time for all moderate countries to sit and discuss the problems that everyone is facing in the region,” the Israeli official, who requested anonymity given the sensitivity of the subject, told Reuters on Sunday.

 “I see this, coming as an observer to the conference now, as trying to demonstrate our good faith in terms of having such a conversation.
 We need direct negotiations between the regional parties, a regional security conversation, a conversation based on consensus.
 This (attendance at the NPT conference) is meant not to change our policy.
 It’s meant to emphasise our policy.”

 The question of sequencing -- if peace should precede disarmament -- has helped mire negotiations on the creation of a Middle East free of weapons of mass destruction.
 An Egyptian plan for an international meeting laying the groundwork for such a deal was agreed at the last NPT review conference, in 2010.

 The Israeli official doubted the deadlock would be resolved at the pending NPT conference - anticipating, instead, an “Arab proposal that would not adopt the position of direct engagement” with Israel.

-Still, the official described the NPT conference as a chance to build on opposition Israel shared with some Arab countries to the April 2 outline nuclear deal between world powers and Iran.
+Still, the official described the NPT conference as a chance to build on opposition Israel shared with some Arabs to the April 2 outline nuclear deal between world powers and Iran.

 The conference “doesn’t contradict a broader possible outreach,” the official said.
 Without naming specific countries, the official said some Arabs appeared less attentive to Israel’s non-NPT status as they were “too busy with bigger problems”.